MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-port-mirroring.md

 1. Select **Start** to start the capture session.
 If you do not see traffic to and from the domain controller listed in the **Frame summary** area, review your port mirroring configuration.

-    > [!NOTE]
-    > It is important to make sure you see traffic to and from the domain controllers.
+    Make sure you see traffic to and from the domain controllers.

 1. If you only see traffic in one direction, work with your networking or virtualization teams to help troubleshoot your port mirroring configuration.